EddyVerbruggen/nativescript-plugin-firebase/README.md

 * Android: `google-services.json` which you'll add to your NativeScript project at `app/App_Resources/Android/google-services.json`

 ## Installation
-If you rather watch a video explaining the steps then check out this step-by-step guide - you'll also learn how to add iOS and Android support to the Firebase console and how to integrate anonymous authentication:
+If you rather watch a (slightly outdated) video explaining the steps then check out this step-by-step guide - you'll also learn how to add iOS and Android support to the Firebase console and how to integrate anonymous authentication:
 [![YouTube demo](docs/images/yt-thumb-setup.png)](https://youtu.be/IextEpoIzwE "YouTube demo")

 From the command prompt go to your app's root folder and execute: